Mobile security: Threats

 A smartphone user is exposed to various threats when they use their phone.
 In just the last two quarters of 2012, the number of unique mobile threats grew by 261%, according to ABI Research.
 These threats can disrupt the operation of the smartphone and transmit or modify user data.
 Applications must guarantee privacy and integrity of the information they handle.
 In addition, since some apps could themselves be malware, their functionality and activities should be limited (for example, restricting the apps from accessing location information via the Global Positioning System (GPS), blocking access to the user's address book, preventing the transmission of data on the network, or sending SMS messages that are billed to the user).
 Malicious apps can also be installed without the owners' permission or knowledge.

 Vulnerability in mobile devices refers to aspects of system security that are susceptible to attacks.
-A vulnerability occurs when there is system weakness, an attacker has access to the weakness, and the attacker has competency to exploit the weakness.
+A vulnerability occurs when there is a system weakness, an attacker has access to it, and the attacker has the competency to exploit it.

 Potential attackers began looking for vulnerabilities when Apple's iPhone and the first Android devices came onto the market.
 Since the introduction of apps (particularly mobile banking apps), which are vital targets for hackers, malware has been rampant.
 The Department of Homeland Security's cybersecurity department claims that the number of vulnerable points in smartphone operating systems has increased.
 As mobile phones are connected to utilities and appliances, hackers, cybercriminals, and even intelligence officials have access to these devices.

-Starting in 2011, it became increasingly popular to let employees use their own devices for work-related purposes.
+Starting in 2011, it became increasingly popular to allow employees to use their own devices for work-related purposes.
 The Crowd Research Partners study, published in 2017, reports that during 2017, most businesses that mandated the use of mobile devices were subjected to malware attacks and breaches.
-It has become common for rogue applications to be installed on user devices without the user's permission.
+It has become common for rogue applications to be installed on users' devices without the user's permission.
 They breach privacy, which hinders the effectiveness of the devices.

 Since the recent rise of mobile attacks, hackers have increasingly targeted smartphones through credential theft and snooping.
 The number of attacks targeting smartphones and other devices has risen by 50 percent.
 According to the study, mobile banking applications are responsible for the increase in attacks.

 Malware—such as ransomware, worms, botnets, Trojans, and viruses—have been developed to exploit vulnerabilities in mobile devices.
-Malware is distributed by attackers so they can gain access to private information or digitally harm a user.
+Attackers distribute malware so they can gain access to private information or digitally harm a user.
 For example, should malware breach a user's banking service, it may be able to access their transaction information, their rights to log in, and their money.
 Some malware is developed with anti-detection techniques to avoid detection.
 Attackers who use malware can avoid detection by hiding malicious code.